Detecting Functional Communities in Complex Networks: A functional definition of community structure using eigenvalues

-\end{enumerate} The spectral cohesion function, $\Lambda_g$, provides a functionally based measure of the community strength of a particular partitioning of the network.
-We can thus define the \emph{best} division into $g$ communities as the one that maximizes $\Lambda_g$, where we think of \emph{best} as being with respect to the enhancement of synchronization or resilience.
+\end{enumerate} The spectral cohesion, $\Lambda$, provides a functionally based measure of the community strength of a particular partitioning of the network.
+We can thus define the \emph{best} division into $g$ communities as the one that maximizes $\Lambda$, where we think of \emph{best} as being with respect to the enhancement of synchronization or resilience.
+Note that the definition of communities according to Eq.(\ref{eq:spectral_cohesion}) can be used for both symmetric and asymmetric matrices.
+In Sec. \ref{results}, we will demonstrate the utility of this definition for directed networks, in particular.

-While the method of maximizing the spectral cohesion function, $\Lambda_g$, gives us the best division into $g$ communities, it does not tell us how to choose the appropriate value of $g$, i.e. the natural number of communities that the network contains.
-We address this problem in another paper \cite{paper1}, using the eigenspectra of the adjacency matrix of the full network.
-There we show that the $g^*$ largest eigenvalues, where $g^*$ is appropriate choice of $g$, are well-separated from the remaining eigenvalues.